Low German and Mennonite Information

 Low German Speaking Mennonites:

-Low German speaking Mennonites originally came to Canada from Western Russia and settled in Manitoba; there are still Low German speaking Mennonite colonies there today.
-Most of Ontario's Low German families, however, left Manitoba and immigrated to Mexico and other Latin American countries after laws in the Western provinces changed around turn of the 20th Century and no longer allowed Mennonites freedom to educate their children in their own language and according to their religious customs.
-As Canada has shifted away from such assimilationist policies, and returned to its original multiculturalism, Low German families are finding a place for themselves in Ontario schools where they can obtain education for their children which is accepting of their differences.
+Low German speaking Mennonites originally came to Canada from Western Russia and settled in places like Saskatchewan, Alberta and Manitoba; there are still Low German speaking Mennonite colonies there today.
+Most of Ontario's Low German families, however, left Canada and immigrated to Mexico and other Latin American countries after laws in the Western provinces changed around turn of the 20th Century and no longer allowed Mennonites freedom to educate their children in their own language and according to their religious customs.
+In terms of AMDSB, many of our families were originally in Saskatchewan and migrated to the Durango area.
+Today, as Canada has shifted away from such assimilationist policies, and returned to its original multiculturalism, Low German families are finding a place for themselves in Ontario schools where they can obtain education for their children which is accepting of their differences.
 Low German students may dress distinctively or not; it depends upon the culture and religious group that they belong to.

 For more information please go to: